nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/charts/chart-types.md

 ## Chart examples

-Further examples of charts available:
+Here are some more examples of charts you can use.

-**Comparison**

-- bar chart
-- column chart
-- grouped bar/column chart
-- lollipop chart
-- bullet chart
-- dot plot
-- dumbbell
-- pictogram
-- icon chart
-- range chart
-- radial bar chart
-- parallel coordinates
-- radar chart
-- nightingale chart
-- waterfall chart
-- matrix chart
-- small multiples
-- word cloud
-- slop chart
-- table chart
-- categorical scatter plot
-- quadrant chart

-**Correlation**

-- heatmap
-- bubble chart
-- scatter plot
-- connected scatter plot
-- hexagonal binning
-- contour plot

-**Part-to-whole and hierarchical**
+### Charts to show comparison

+To show comparison, you can use a:

-- stacked bar/column chart
+- stacked bar or column chart
 - diverging bar chart
 - population pyramid
 - icon array
 - waffle chart
 - pie chart
-- doughnut chart
+- donut chart
-- semi-circle doughnut chart
+- semi-circle donut chart
-- marimekko chart
+- Marimekko chart
 - treemap
 - circular treemap
 - convex treemap
 - dendrogram
 - venn diagram
 - euler diagram
 - circular gauge
 - sunburst chart
 - funnel and pyramid chart

-**Data over time (temporal)**
+### Charts to show data over time

+These are also called temporal charts.

+To show data over time, you can use a:

+- stream graph
 - area chart
 - stacked area chart
-- stream graph
 - bump chart
 - bump area chart
 - line chart
 - spline chart
 - step line chart
-- candelstick chart
+- candlestick chart
-- gantt chart
+- Gantt chart
 - barcode chart
-- OHLC chart
+- Open-High-Low-Close (OHLC) chart

-**Distribution**
+### Charts to show distribution

+To show distribution, you can use a:

 - density plot
 - ridgeline plot
 - horizon chart
 - histogram
 - radial histogram
 - strip plot
 - jitter plot
 - one-dimensional heatmap
-- beeswarm chart
+- bee-swarm chart
 - box chart
 - violin plot

-**Geospatial and other**
+### Geospatial and other charts

+Other charts you can use include:

-- geographic heatmap
+- geographic heatmaps
-- choropleth map
+- choropleth maps
-- tile map
+- title maps
-- chord diagram
+- chord diagrams
-- arc diagram
+- arc diagrams
-- sankey diagram
+- Sankey diagrams
-- network diagram
+- network diagrams
-- flowchart
+- flowcharts

 ![Examples of the visualisations](../images/chart-eg.png)